Marisa Boullosa

-Marisa Boullosa (born 1961) is a Mexican artist.
+Marisa Boullosa (born 11 March 1961 in Mexico City, Mexico) is a Mexican artist.
+She lives and works in San Miguel De Allende, Guanajuato, Mexico.

 Her work is included in the collections of the Musée national des beaux-arts du Québec, the Irish Museum of Modern Art, the Museum of New Zealand Te Papa Tongarewa, the National Gallery of Australia and the Museo Nacional de Artes Visuales, Uruguay.